LucasMYSDev/SectionSeeker_AI/README.md

 1. Navigate to the chat page by clicking on "Chat" in the top navigation bar.
 2. Select one or multiple documents to pose questions.
 3. Click on "Ask" to submit your question.
 (Note: Pressing 'Enter' is not currently supported.)
-4. SectionSeekerAI will return the 5 most relevant sections.
+4. SectionSeeker AI will return the 5 most relevant sections.
 Each result will include:
    - The section name (indicating the document it originates from and its respective section name).
    - A relatedness score (in percentage).
-   - The actual text from the section identified by SectionSeekerAI.
+   - The actual text from the section identified by SectionSeeker AI.

-## Limitations of SectionSeekerAI for Documents
+## Limitations of SectionSeeker AI for Documents

-Please note the following constraints when using SectionSeekerAI:
+Please note the following constraints when using SectionSeeker AI:

-- **Development Stage**: As SectionSeekerAI is still in its early development stages, it currently supports only `.docx` file types.
+- **Development Stage**: As SectionSeeker AI is still in its early development stages, it currently supports only `.docx` file types.

 - **Document Complexity**: The tool may not function optimally with `.docx` files containing images or intricate structures.
 It is best suited for plain text documents.
 This is ideal for business-related documents like company handbooks or business agreements, which usually have a straightforward format.

-- **Styles Dependency**: SectionSeekerAI primarily uses heading styles to demarcate sections.
+- **Styles Dependency**: SectionSeeker AI primarily uses heading styles to demarcate sections.
 If a `.docx` file has pre-existing styles that aren't correctly assigned, the tool might still process the document, but there might be unintended segmentations.
 For instance, what should be a single section might be split into two.
 As a result, when users search for specific sections based on queries, the returned results might not be entirely accurate.

 To achieve the best results, ensure your document adheres to the guidelines and is compatible with the tool's current capabilities.